University Researchers Inking Solar Development

-These days there is a big rush on to make capturing solar energy for electricity more efficient and cheaper to produce solar panels in order to take advantage of the growth in the marketplace.
+These days there is a big rush on to make capturing for electricity more efficient and cheaper to produce solar panels in order to take advantage of the growth in the marketplace.
 Many technologies are being explored and this one being worked on at Purdue University sounds very interesting.
 Let us know what you think of this research in the comments below.

-Need more energy at a lower cost?
+Need more at a lower cost?

-In the future, that could mean installing solar power sheets on your home — made using ink and a printer.
+In the future, that could mean installing solar sheets on your home — made using ink and a printer.

 That may sound far-fetched, but it’s a future Purdue University researchers envision as they work on increasing the efficiency of a promising new solar cell.